Metaboverse/manuscript/output/manuscript.md

 ### Metaboverse is a dynamic, user-friendly tool for the exploration of high-throughput biological data in organism-specific pathways.

 #### Overview.
 We designed <i>Metaboverse</i> as a light-weight, self-contained app for the dynamic exploration of high-throughput biological data.
 The pathway curations are derived from Reactome, and as of writing, is capable of analyzing data for ## species.
 A user begins by providing a previously curated Metaboverse file, or the desired output location for a new curation, and selecting their organism of interest.
 Next, the user provides the relevant gene, protein, and/or metabolite datasets they would like layered onto the global reaction network of their organism of interest.
 These data categories can be extended to any dataset that uses the relevant mapping IDs; for example, one could provide ribosome profiling translation efficiency values mapped to the appropriate gene IDs for layering onto the network and downstream analysis.
 During this step, the user will also specify a few experimental parameters for consideration during downstream analysis and visualization.
-Following these user inputs, the organism's network, data processing, and motif analysis (discussed further below) is curated and a curation file is output for future analysis.
+Following these user inputs, the organism's network, data processing, and motif analysis (discussed further below) is curated and a curation file is output for future analysis (see Figure @fig:package_overview).

-Figure ##.
-Overview

-#### Filling in the missing space.
+![
+  **Metaboverse package overview.**
+  Illustration comparing the data input, processing, and exploration steps of the Metaboverse package.
+](./content/figures/package_overview.png "Square image"){#fig:package_overview}

+#### Handling data sparsity within the biological global network.
 Missing data points, particularly in metabolomics experiments, are frequent and can make analysis of pathways and identification of regulatory patterns in the network challenging.
+While thousands of metabolites are known to participate in human metabolism, the current state of the technology for determining which mass spectra belong to which metabolite can be challenging and often results in a limited number of data points being quantified.
+These can lead to gaps in the metabolic network which can be challenging to explore and analyze.
 We therefore developed a reaction compression algorithm (detailed more in the Methods section) that collapses up to three reactions with missing data points if they can be bridged with known data on the distal ends of the reaction path.
 These reactions, or pseudo-reactions are visually distinct during visualization of the network and allow the user to quickly identify interesting patterns in the network, learn what that pseudo-reaction was summarizing, and generate additional hypotheses based on the available information and lack of information.
+We found that inclusion of these pseudo-reactions in the reaction motif analysis (detailed below), aiding in identifying additional regulatory motifs that would have been missed based on the data sparsity of the measured metabolites from a dataset (see Vignette #1 below).

 #### Rapid identification of interesting regulatory patterns in the reaction network.
 Following network curation, the user can visualize available reaction motifs identified across the global reaction network.
+In a computational science context, a motif is simply a reoccurring pattern in network structure, or the organization of network entities and their relationships to one another.
+However, with -omic data, we are more interested in identifying patterns in expression or abundance of genes, proteins, and metabolites.
+Previous work by Checkik, et. al. introduced the concept of "activity motifs", where instead of identifying motifs based on network structure, they were identified using the expression characteristics of nodes in transcription factor binding signaling networks [@doi:10.1038/nbt.1499].
+We  adapted this methodology to search and interactively display interesting regulatory patterns within the global metabolic network.
+For example, at a reaction the input may be high and the output low, indicating a regulatory event occurring at that reaction.

-In <i>Metaboverse</i>, we define a motif as a regulatory pattern identified across a reaction or pseudo-reaction. <i>Metaboverse</i> contains a library of default motifs to search the network for, and users can define custom motifs they would like to identify across the global network. <i>Metaboverse</i> then displays these motifs within a "stamp view", where available motifs are ranked and displayed by magnitude.
+In <i>Metaboverse</i>, we define a motif as a regulatory pattern identified across a reaction or pseudo-reaction. <i>Metaboverse</i> contains a library of default motifs to search the network for, and users can define custom motifs they would like to identify across the global network. <i>Metaboverse</i> will search the global network from a pre-defined library of regulatory patterns (or motifs) and return a graphical stamp view of conserved patterns.
+These motifs can be ordered by strength of the motif from a magnitude of change perspective, or can be ordered based on the associated statistical values from measured components of the reaction.
+Input data for each -omics type requires associated statistical values associated with each measurement for a measured entity, which are used to weight motifs and prioritize returned results.
+We use a three-tiered sorting strategy when sorting by the associated statistical values.
+The highest prioritized motifs are those where the relevant components on either side of the reaction (inputs vs. outputs) that determined the reaction motif are statistically significant.
+Of these motifs from the first tier, motifs are sorted by lowest to highest cumulative p-value or other relevant statistical value.
+In the second sorting tier, reactions where at least one side of the reaction had a statistically significant motif component are sorted by statistical strength.
+Finally, all other motifs are sorted by the cumulative statistical value for the motif components.

 For a given pattern, the user can then explore each pathway this particular motif is found in.
 Motif analysis of the global regulatory network will allow users to rapidly identify interesting features in the data, particularly patterns between canonical pathways or in other pathways that may not be an initial focus in their research.
 In the data vignettes below, we demonstrate this utility further.
+Users will also be able to design their own patterns through an interactive pattern drawing tool, and even design specific scenarios that are cognizant of feature type (in progress).
+For example, one might be interested in a pattern where a protein displays higher expression, but the resulting metabolite is decreased.
+This could then be coded interactively into the <i>Metaboverse</i> framework by the user.

 #### Dynamic visualization of organism-specific reaction pathways.
 Following curation of the global network as described above, the user can manually search individual canonical pathways or individual entities and their reaction neighborhoods.
 For a given selection, all relevant reactions that are annotated as a part of that pathway will be graphed, along with their core input (reactant) and output (product) components.
 In addition to these core elements, known catalysts and inhibitors are included, as well as the component proteins, genes, and metabolites known to form a functional complex as part of a reaction.
 Labels can be toggled on or off in the display, and the user can switch between viewing the values or statistics associated with each data point with their relevant color mapping.
 In cases where a gene value is known, but its protein value is unmeasured, the protein value will be inferred using aggregated gene component values.
 The same is then done for functional complexes using their inferred or known component values.
 Relevant pathway and analytical metadata is also displayed.
 Other information, such as identified motifs found in the pathway can also be found and expanded for further exploration in a new window.
 Aids for visualization are also available, such as the ability to remove nodes from visualization that contain a high number of relationships to other network features such as that these nodes, which act as hubs in the network, do not lead to cluttered representations of the network.
 Often, these hub nodes are ubiquitous features such as water and proton which may be of limited interest to the user during data visualization.
 Compartment domains are also graphed to include a relevant reactions and their components that occur in a given cellular compartment.

 #### Visualization of downstream effects of network perturbations.
 Users may be interested a particular metabolite or protein and the downstream effects its perturbation has on related pathways.
 By double-clicking a node of interest, or by selecting the entity name from the drop-down menu, the user can explore all downstream effects across all pathways in the global network.
 The user can also define how many neighborhoods to display such that one can visualize two or more reaction steps downstream of the selected entity.
+This functionality moves the analysis away from our traditional, strictly defined pathway approach to analysis, and helps contextualize the far-reaching effects changes in metabolism or other biological systems can have across classical pathways.

+#### Exploring perturbation connectivity within the global network
+Abundance or behavioral changes of a metabolic network component can lead to downstream genotypic and phenotypic modulations in a biological system.
+One important measure of robustness of a network is "connectivity".
+In a biological context, an example of connectivity, or the loss of network connectivity, is easily grasped when considering a transport reaction from the cytosol into the mitochondria of a critical metabolite [@doi:10.1186/1756-0381-4-10; @doi:10.1093/gigascience/giz137; @doi:10.1007/s41109-019-0129-0; @doi:10.1371/journal.pone.0087075].
+When the transport hub is abolished and network connectivity is lost, the critical metabolite cannot participate in the required downstream reactions.
+For example, an example from our laboratory established the consequences of the ablation of the mitochondrial pyruvate carrier on downstream citric acid cycle processes and the corresponding increase in lactate production [@doi:10.1126/science.1218099] and leads to serious cellular complications and dysfunction [@doi:10.1038/ncb3593; @doi:10.1016/j.cmet.2019.11.002].

+The importance of connectivity could also be considered in a treatment context.
+For example, a druggable and critical metabolite may be perturbed in a particular disease context.
+However, if a metabolite participating in a neighboring, downstream reaction is also perturbed in a way not related to the perturbation of the first metabolite, the efficacy of the drug treatment could be severely impaired [@doi:10.1158/0008-5472.CAN-14-3256; @doi:10.1126/science.1132939; @doi:10.1186/s12918-018-0674-7].
+To aid in exploration of the connectivity of the biological network, we also developed a connectivity module where users can display all reactions that have at least one involved component perturbed based on either an abundance or statistical level.
+By doing so, when the graph is constructed, proximal reactions that were perturbed independently will be "sewn" together to reconstruct a perturbation connectivity map in the user's model.

 ### Data vignettes
 In order to demonstrate the added utility of <i>Metaboverse</i> to the community that is not currently available in other tools, we used <i>Metaboverse</i> to analyze a series of public and new datasets.
 From the vignettes provided below, we show that <i>Metaboverse</i> not only is able to identify points of interest previously described or expected, but can rapidly identify for the user unexpected and systematic regulatory patterns in a reaction network context.

-#### 1. Static (Ian)

-Figure 3.
-Data
-Supp Table 1.
-Motif results
+#### 1. Perturbation of mitochondrial fatty acid synthesis reveals expected and unexpected reaction motifs.

-#### 2. Time-course (Yeyun)
+#### 2. Time-course (in progress)

-Figure 4.
-Data
-Supp Table 2.
-Motif results

-#### 3. Flux data (Cameron)
+#### 3. Flux data (in progress)

-Figure 5.
-Data
-Supp Table 3.
-Motif results

 ### Performance